cedric-tech-event/aspera-api-examples/web/README.md

 <http://localhost:3000>

-The application can also be used as opened as file in browser, in that case
+The application can also be used as opened as file in browser, in that case simply open the file [index.html](index.html) located in your local clone of this repo in a browser.